2017 Scottish Cup final: Route to the final

-Aberdeen eliminated holders Hibernian in one semi-final to reach their first Scottish Cup final since 1990.
+Aberdeen eliminated holders Hibernian in one semi-final to reach their first Scottish Cup final since 2000.
 In the other semi-final, Celtic eliminated Rangers in an Old Firm encounter, the first time they had beaten their Glasgow rivals at this stage of the competition since 1925, at the seventh attempt.

 Match

 Summary

-Jonny Hayes opened the scoring for Aberdeen in the 9th minute with a low left foot volley from seven yards out after a corner from the right by Niall McGinn.
-Two minutes later Stuart Armstrong made it 1-1 with a left foot shot to the right corner from just outside the penalty area.
-In the 92nd minute, Tom Rogic got the winning goal when he received the ball 40 yards out and made his way into the right side of the penalty area before clipping the ball with his right foot over the goalkeeper from three yards out from a tight angle.
+Jonny Hayes opened the scoring for Aberdeen in the 9th minute with a low left-footed volley from seven yards out after a corner from the right by Niall McGinn.
+Two minutes later, Stuart Armstrong made it 1-1 with a left-footed shot to the right corner from just outside the penalty area.
+In the 92nd minute, Tom Rogic scored the winning goal when he received the ball 40 yards out and made his way into the right side of the penalty area before clipping the ball with his right foot over goalkeeper Joe Lewis from three yards out from a tight angle.